assafEinat/fashion-app/README.md

-this project was made in a hackaton its creators are: assaf, yarin, hila and shalev.
+this project was made in a hackaton its creators are: assaf einat, yarin volkind, hila lerman and shalev keinan.